mehtaharsh16/daniel.feldroy.com/posts/2008-02-zope-3-third-edition-is-in-my-hand.md

 title: Zope 3 Third Edition is in my hand!
 ---

+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/02/zope-3-third-edition-is-in-my-hand.html)*.

 Nice.
 Very nice.
 Its a softcover but that is fine with me.
 Read it on the metro to work and felt smug that I had the latest version.

+---